Get a Card

 Black & white and color printers are available in the labs at 10 cents/sheet for B&W, and 25 cents/sheet for color.
 Scanners are available in both labs.
-There are no wireless printing options at this time.
+Wireless printing is available via the PrinterOn service.

 The computer labs close 15 minutes prior to library closing times.

 We offer Microsoft Office Suite: Word, Excel, Powerpoint, Publisher & Access